The Shangri-La diet promises peace with food, by working with our bodies to control our appetites naturally.

 Other than your daily appetite-suppressant, you can eat what you want on the Shangri-La Diet.
 Many overweight people find they’re eating much less and lose weight quickly.
 Unfamiliar foods work, too, but they quickly become familiar.

-There’s only one restriction in this diet: to prevent your daily dose from becoming associated with a flavor, you must consume it at least an hour after tasting anything with flavor — including toothpaste — and wait another hour before eating again.
+To prevent your daily dose from becoming associated with a flavor, you must consume your oil or sugar water at least an hour after tasting anything with flavor — including toothpaste — and wait another hour before eating again.
 You can choose any two-hour window you like.
 Bedtime and mid-morning, between breakfast and lunch, tend to be most convenient.
-If you choose bedtime, you’ll need to brush your teeth an hour earlier and not eat until you swallow your oil or sugar-water.
+If you choose bedtime, you’ll need to brush your teeth an hour earlier and not eat until you swallow your oil or sugar water.
 You can also take your dose when you wake up and wait an hour before breakfast and brushing your teeth.

 The diet is far easier than most, but not without drawbacks.
 Pure oil makes many people gag; it can also cause diarrhea for several days until your body adjusts.
 A popular solution is to mix the oil with the sugar water and divide your dose into smaller portions — usually, two a day.
 Any flavorless oil will do, but walnut oil is popular on the forum online.
 Walnut and canola oil are good sources of omega-3 essential fatty acids.
 Taste largely depends on smell, which you can block by holding your nose or wearing a swimmer’s nose clip.
 Some people wear the clip while drinking their oil (it’s best to leave the clip on for at least 5 minutes).
 Some Shangri-La dieters increase their flavorless calories by eating bland food like tofu or even ordinary food while wearing nose clips.